 All buildings or networks cannot take the same load on the grid.
 It is important to install devices that don't burden the grid, in order to avoid overload.
 You can get the information you need about your power connection from your local electrician.

 At Virta we also have an intelligent system called Dynamic Load Management, or DLM, which ensures that you don't overload the power connection even with several chargers in simultaneous use.
-To read more about DLM, go to our blog post on the subject.

 Furthermore, you might want to take into regard whether the location is indoors or outdoors.
 In a parking building, a wall-mounted charger like the ICU Eve might take up the least space and blend in seamlessly in the environment, whereas outdoors; a sturdy, stand-alone charger like the Chago Pro might be your best bet, or even a fast charging device.
-Our sales personnel are ready to help you find your optimal charger, suited to your location.

 If you have any questions or need help in choosing the best charging solution for your needs, get in touch. 👇